ray2day/ray2day/README.md

 Hello,

 Let me introduce myself:</BR>
 I’m Raymond van Hoorn (aka ray2day).
-Since the 80's I am using computers, starting with MSX (mid 80's), DOS PC's (late 80's) and after that (since the 90's) I mainly worked with Apple computers (Mac OS environment) for my graphic profession.
+Since the 80's I am using computers, starting with MSX (mid 80's), DOS PC's (late 80's) and after that (since the 90's) I mainly worked with Apple computers for my graphic profession.

 At the moment my profession is still graphic designer/desktop publisher, but I am retraining to become a professional programmer.
 As for my graphic design skills: I am a specialist using graphical software like Adobe Indesign, Photoshop and Illustrator.
 I am an expert on the encertified PDF-workflow; creating, editing and pre-flighting of PDF-documents using Adobe Acrobat Professional, Adobe Acrobat Distiller, Enfocus Pitstop and SAP/ready4print.
 I am also a specialist in the printing industry with and enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Also I have experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.